 Qualified Non-profit Organization: An organization described in IRC Section 501(c)(3) or 501(c)(4) that is exempt from federal income tax.
-Refer to IRC \$42(h)(5)(C).
+Refer to IRC 42(h)(5)(C).

-Qualified Persons: Individuals and families who, at the time each such individual or household first occupies a unit in the development, are of low income, having annual income not exceeding 50% or 60% of AMGI (depending on the set-aside chosen), adjusted for family size, as defined by the federal government.
+Qualified Persons: Individuals and families who, at the time each such household first occupies a unit in the development, have income that is certified to fall within the unit's income limit.